Move before street cleaning becomes a ticket.

 - Turn diagnostics sharing off in the app

-- Email us to request deletion of support records tied to your email address
+- Email us to request access to, correction of, or deletion of records we can reasonably identify

 Your privacy rights